 On an Android phone, go to Settings > Network & Internet > Wi-Fi > Wi-Fi Preferences > Advanced.
 (You can also just open the Settings app and search for “Wi-Fi Calling” to jump straight there.)
 Slide the Wi-Fi Calling toggle to On, and you’re good to go.

 If you don’t have cell service at home or work, Wi-Fi calling is by far your best option.
 However, if you don’t see this option on your phone, then your carrier probably doesn’t support it on your device.
 In that case, I recommend switching phones or carriers—it’s a lot easier than one of the other options below.

 Try a messaging app

-If Wi-Fi calling doesn’t work for you, and you’re unwilling to buy a new phone, you can still try another solution—though none of them are quite as seamless.
+If Wi-Fi calling doesn’t work for you and you’re unwilling to buy a new phone, there are other solutions—though none of them are quite as seamless.

 There’s a good chance most of your contacts are on Facebook anyway, so that’s a decent option—but it isn’t always as reliable as text messaging, since your friends may not receive notifications about Facebook messages or check the app very often.

 If you’re willing to go through a bit more setup, Google Voice lets you make calls and send actual text messages using a regular phone number, and your recipient doesn’t have to download any special apps—they’ll just receive your calls and texts as normal.
 There’s only one catch: Google Voice doesn’t use your phone’s existing number; you have to pick a new number when you sign up for the service.
 That means you’ll have to either give this second number to your friends (so they know who’s calling), or port your current number to Google Voice, get a new number for your phone, and use the Google Voice app for all your calls and texts going forward.
 Like I said…it’s complicated.

 Boost or create a wireless signal